wp-plugins/local-market-explorer/readme.txt

 = The Market Activity module is not getting populated with recent sales data - why? =

 The module is driven by a private API call that needs permissions to be granted to a specific Zillow API key.
-To request access to this API, simply fill out the API Upgrade form located here and select "Local Market Explorer Wordpress Plugin" in the API Request Type field.
+To request access to this API, simply fill out the API upgrade form located [here](http://www.zillow.com/webservice/APIUpgradeRequest.htm) and select "Local Market Explorer Wordpress Plugin" in the API request type field.
 Once the request is processed, your market activity module should populate automatically with recent sales data.

 == Screenshots ==